15602 Social Planning and Community Development6cp; block: 2 x 16hpw, workshops, on campus

 There are course requisites for this subject.
 See access conditions.

-This subject is an elective in the Graduate Diploma in Local Government Management (C06033), the Master of Local Government (C04257), the Graduate Certificate in Development Assessment (C11204) and the Graduate Certificate in Local Government Leadership (C11215).
+This subject is an elective in the Graduate Diploma in Local Government Management (C06033).
 It can also be taken as a Professional Development (PD) subject.

 Spring session, City campus